James O'Connor (academic)

 James Richard O'Connor (April 20, 1930 – November 12, 2017) was an American political economist and professor of sociology.
-He was born April 20, 1930 in Boston, Massachusetts and died November 12, 2017 in Santa Cruz, California.
-He bore two sons in his life; Steven and Daniel OConnor.
+He was born April 20, 1930, in Boston, Massachusetts, and died November 12, 2017, in Santa Cruz, California.
+Together with Barbara Laurence he founded the journal Capitalism Nature Socialism in 1988.
+His political commitment was evident in his networking and organizing with intellectuals across continents to bring to the attention of North American audiences news, perspectives, and analyses of social and environmental struggles from different parts of the world.
+This is one major way in which the journal Capitalism, Nature, and Socialism came to have international breadth and reach, as well as benefit from the input of thinkers from many countries.